Action items: Definition, how to write, and examples

 Action items keep track of the work that's being done

-Action item tracking is a helpful tool for managing your team’s workload.
-Tracking action items allows managers to easily see what their team is working on, and if they have the bandwidth to take on more work.
-If your team has hourly workers or assigns work by time increments, such as agency work, you can track how long each action item takes to complete.
-By keeping track of regularly completed action items, you can then assign similar projects in the future knowing how many resources you need.
+Action item tracking is a helpful tool for managing your team's workload.
+It lets managers see what their team is working on, whether they have the bandwidth to take on more work, and how long each action item takes to complete.
+Over time, this data helps you plan similar projects more accurately, so you know exactly how many resources you need.

 Who

 Who is responsible for this action item?
-If anybody has any questions surrounding this specific task, who should they go to?
-This is a good opportunity to use a RACI chart so that you know exactly who the task owner is and who else is involved in the decision making process.
+If anybody has any questions surrounding this specific task, to whom should they go?
+This is a good opportunity to use a RACI chart to identify the task owner and who else is involved in the decision-making process.

 Read: What is a project stakeholder analysis and why is it important?